-The Department has several special purpose vehicles that can be used for traffic education and enforcement, including Segway personal transports, ATV's and various trucks, vans and RV style vehicles.
+The Department has several special purpose vehicles that can be used for traffic education and enforcement, including UTV's, ATV's and various trucks, vans and RV style vehicles.
 These vehicles are used primarily during special events, or for non-standard emergency response, but can be deployed for targeted enforcement, special events, and educational initiatives.